aida-solat/aida-solat/README.md

 <br>
 <p align="center">
     <br>
-    🔬 Do You Want to Implement a Specific Software?
+    🔬 Do You Need a Specific Application?
     <br>

 </p>